pgallero/woffu-autologin-script/README.md

 `pip install -r requirements.txt`

-You've to configure a data.json file with the following data:
+You've to create and configure a data.json file with the following data:
 ```json
 {
   "username": "<YOUR WOFFU USERNAME>",